-THE AFFORDABLE HOUSING PROGRAM (AHP) is our largest and most impactful initiative – more than $355 million disbursed since 1990 to create almost 39,000 affordable housing units.
+The Affordable Housing Program (AHP) is our largest and most impactful initiative – more than $841 million awarded since 1990 toward more than 104,000 affordable housing units.
 AHP can be used to fund both ownership and rental projects.
 Grants are awarded on a competitive basis in one offering each year.
 Applications are typically accepted between June and August, with awards in November.

 The following is only a brief summary of the AHP.
 Complete program details, including guidelines, limits, definitions, and requirements are provided in the current AHP Implementation Plan and related documents which are available in the link below.

 Each of the Federal Home Loan Banks sets aside 10 percent of net earnings annually to be used as subsidies to finance development of affordable housing.
 The funds are made available only through financial institutions that are members of the Federal Home Loan Banks.
 Non-profits, local governments, community development corporations, for-profits, and other organizations (known as sponsors), seeking AHP funding must submit an application through a financial institution that is a member of a Federal Home Loan Bank.

 Use of funds

 AHP funds can be used to assist with the funding of new construction, acquisition, rehabilitation or any combination thereof for ownership and rental housing serving very low-, low- and moderate-income households.
 Very low-income households are those with annual incomes at or below 50 percent of area median income.
 Low- and moderate-income households are those with annual incomes at or below 80 percent of area median income.
 The area median income guidelines are defined annually by the U.S. Department of Housing and Urban Development (HUD).